Lion of the Desert: Cast

+Production

+The movie was filmed between March 4 and October 2, 1979 in Libya, with the production team living in "living camps" complete with air conditioning, a restaurant, library, billiards, Ping-Pong tables, discotheque, swimming pool, and movie theater.
+The movie was financed by the Libyan government under the leadership of Muammar Gaddafi on a budget of US$35 million.

 Music

 The musical score of Lion of the Desert was composed and conducted by Maurice Jarre, and performed by the London Symphony Orchestra.

 The songs "Giovinezza", "Marcia Reale", and "O sole mio" are played, but are not credited.